 I could run the same search with the missed feature.

-I will set my date range for the last 5 events, choose "Jr High Youth Group" and under the "attendance" dropdown I will choose "Missed > More Than > 3 Events".
-Now I will be populated with a list of people who have attended only 1 or missed every event over the past 5 weeks.
+I will set my date range for the last 5 events, choose "Sunday Service" and under the "attendance" dropdown I will choose "Missed > More Than > 2 Events".
+Now it will be populated with a list of people who have missed more than 2 events over the past 5 weeks.

 This is a great way to see who has been missing from your events so you can prevent anyone from falling through the cracks.